ianmcloughlin/2425_emerging_technologies/README.md

 The assessment is designed to provide you with opportunities for independent thinking and decision-making.
 Employers value graduates who can take initiative, work independently, and make design decisions with minimal guidance.
 We expect you to have basic programming knowledge and be able to find information on your own.

-You should have a clear plan before you start coding.
-Your submission should include both your plan and an explanation of any design choices you made.

 Make sure to follow ATU's policies and regulations which are on the [Student Hub](https://studenthub.atu.ie).
 Pay particular attention to any policies on plagiarism and the Student Code.